TRUST ME, alphabetically: T takes time to trash thirteen tainted turkeys that task, thud, then trample the taste test. Thusly, these…

 TICKLE ME —–an electric shock would work better to wake you from the stupor this crummy Elvis movie will put you in.
 If not his worst (‘Competition on line 1’), then close enough, as he perjures himself on this 1965 cheapie directed by Norman Taurog.

 This time out, he’s a rodeo cowboy, working at a ranch where models and actresses go to exercise and scamper around in bikinis.
-Fair enough, but then the rest of the bottom-scraping plot arrives, via treasure, a haunted house, 9 songs, a couple of fights, and badly mugged jokes.
-One tune, “Night Rider” (originally done on the “Pot Luck” LP back in ’62) is a keeper, and co-stars Julie Adams and Jocelyn Lane are sexy (Adams could act, Lane was terrible, though hot enough to short-out Vegas) but whether they will keep you there for 90 minutes is debatable.
+Fair enough, but then the rest of the bottom-scraping plot arrives, via treasure, a haunted house, 9 lip-synched songs, a couple of fights, and a rack of badly mugged jokes.
+One tune, “Night Rider” (originally done on the “Pot Luck” LP back in ’62) is a keeper, and co-stars Julie Adams and Jocelyn Lane are for sure sexy (Adams could act, Lane was terrible, though hot enough to short-out Vegas) but whether they will keep you there for 90 minutes is debatable.